bf2fc6cc711aee1a0c2a/kas-fleet-manager/docs/data-plane-osd-cluster-options.md

 ## Configuring OSD Cluster Creation and AutoScaling

 To configure auto scaling, use the `--dataplane-cluster-scaling-type=auto`.
-Once auto scaling is enabled this will activate the scaling up/down of compute nodes for exisiting clusters, dynamic creation and deletion of OSD dataplane clusters as explained in the [dynamic scaling architecture documentation](docs/architecture/data-plane-osd-cluster-dynamic-scaling.md)
+Once auto scaling is enabled this will activate the scaling up/down of compute nodes for existing clusters, dynamic creation and deletion of OSD dataplane clusters as explained in the [dynamic scaling architecture documentation](./architecture/data-plane-osd-cluster-dynamic-scaling.md)

 ## Registering an existing cluster in the Database

 >NOTE: This should only be done if auto scaling is enabled.
-If manual scaling is enabled, please follow the guide for [using an existing cluster with manual scaling](#using-an-existing-cluster-with-manual-scaling-enabled-via-dataplane-cluster-scaling-type-flag-set-to-manual) instead.
+If manual scaling is enabled, please follow the guide for [using an existing cluster with manual scaling](#using-an-existing-osd-cluster-with-manual-scaling-enabled) instead.

 1. Register the cluster to the service
     - Run the following command to generate an **INSERT** command: